Why Python is the Ideal Choice for Final Year Projects?

 Libraries

-- Pandas: Handles movie data analysis and manipulation for personalized suggestions.
+- Pandas: For processing and analyzing movie data to provide recommendations for personalized suggestions.

 Source Code: https://github.com/rudrajikadra/Movie-Recommendation-System-Using-Python-and-Pandas/blob/master/Movie%20Recommender%20System.ipynb